privacyidea/privacyidea/doc/overview/index.rst

 Due to this flexibility there are also many different ways to install and setup privacyIDEA.
-We will take a look at certain comman ways to setup privacyIDEA in the section :ref:`installation` but there are still many others.
+We will take a look at common ways to setup privacyIDEA in the section :ref:`installation` but there are still many others.